mechdragon23/space-invaders/README.md

-# space invaders
+# Space Invaders
 CPSC-386: Game Dev

 ## Project Overview
 This project is a basic recreation of space invaders

 ## Technology Used
-Python
+Python,
-Pygame
+Pygame,
 Photoshop

 # How to Execute